 If you're disabled and had to quit working as a result of your workplace-related asbestos exposure, the clock might begin to run on the date you stopped working.
 If you are disabled as a result of some other condition—such as a back injury or non-asbestos-related disease—the clock will probably begin to run with the date of diagnosis.

 In some circumstances the clock will be said to start even without a date of diagnosis, because it would have been reasonable for you to have known that asbestos exposure contributed to your disease.
 For example, if your union does asbestos exposure screenings, the defendants will argue that you should have known you were at risk for asbestos-related diseases, and that the statutory period began when your symptoms became apparent.

 If you've lived and worked in the same state all your life, then your state's statute of limitations will apply if you decide to file an asbestos lawsuit.

 But what if you worked in one state and retired to another, or worked in more than one state?
 The applicable statute might be determined by where most of your exposure occurred, or by where you lived when you were first diagnosed with an asbestos-related disease.

-If the statutory deadline has passed in one state but not another, your attorney might try to file a case in the state with the longer statute; of course, expect the defendants to argue that the shorter statute applies.
+If the statutory deadline has passed in one state but not another, your attorney might try to file a case in the state with the longer statutory filing period; of course, expect the defendants to argue that the law in the state with the shorter deadline should apply.
 Jurisdiction (where the case should be heard) can become a complicated legal issue that has to be decided by a judge.

 Occasionally a person develops cancer or dies as a result of asbestos exposure without knowing that such exposure was the cause of their illness or death.
 Often this situation arises because there is asbestos exposure that the injured person did not know about at the time of the diagnosis.
 If the statutory deadline has already passed, an attorney can argue that the clock should begin to run at the time of discovery of the asbestos exposure, not at the time of illness or death.